opnsense/docs/source/development/examples/helloworld.rst

     </acl>

-This creates an acl key named “page-user-helloworld” which authorizes access to both the ui and api urls of this application.
+This creates an acl key named “page-user-helloworld” which authorizes access to both the ui and API urls of this application.
 You can now grant access to this module from the system user manager.

 |